-Mr. Feng Weixiang, aged 59
+Mr. Feng Weixiang, aged 60

-joined the Group in December 2017, and is the General Manager of Tourism and Project Development of the Group, responsible for the management and development of the Group's related cross-boundary and Mainland China businesses.
+joined the Group in December 2017, and is the General Manager of Tourism and Project Development of the Group, and holds the position of executive director of Trans-Island Chinalink Bus Company Limited, the whollyowned subsidiary of the Company, is responsible for the management and development of the Group's related cross-boundary and Mainland China businesses.
 Mr. Feng holds a bachelor's degree from Jinan University and an Executive Master's Degree in Business Administration (EMBA) from Sun Yat-Sen University.
-He served in government department in his early years, and then served in the Hong Kong headquarter of a state-owned enterprise group as well as served as a director, general manager and chief executive officer of Hong Kong cross-boundary transportation company, Mainland China hot spring hotel scenic spot and comprehensive tourism network development platform under its group's listed company.
-He also served as an executive director of a Hong Kong private transportation company and founder of an e-commerce enterprise.
+He served in government department in his early years, and then served as the managing director and chief executive officer of Hong Kong cross-boundary transportation company, comprehensive tourism network development platforms, and the Mainland hot spring hotel scenic spots, which are affiliated to a listed company in Hong Kong of a state-owned enterprise.
+Mr. Feng also served as an executive director of a Hong Kong private transportation company and founder of an e-commerce enterprise.
 He possesses long term, comprehensive management experiences in cross-boundary transportation and the above other types of enterprises.
-He was the founding chairman of China Hong Kong Macau Boundary Crossing Bus Association Limited.
+He is the honorary Chairman and formerly a founder chairman of China Hong Kong Macau Boundary Crossing Bus Association Limited.
 In 2007, he was awarded as one of the Top Ten Innovative People in China's Internet Industry, and was the executive director of Sun Yat-Sen University Entrepreneur Alumni Association.
 He is also an honorary advisor to the Hong Kong Alumni Association of Jinan University.